adhilabu/adhilabu/README.md

 ## 👯 I’m looking to collaborate on ...

-- Open source projects related to Django and FastAPI.
+- Open source projects related to Go, Rust, Django, and FastAPI.
 - Innovative projects in machine learning and data analysis.

-## 🤔 I’m looking for help with ...

-- Optimizing performance in large-scale Django applications.
-- Best practices for implementing event sourcing with Apache Pulsar.

 ## 💬 Ask me about ...